Maia-Everett/lintian.eu/_posts/2024-03-10-warcraft-retrospective-19.md

 ![Campaign selection](/assets/wr/WC3ScrnShot_030524_133426_04.jpg)

 There are two difficulty levels: Normal and Hard.
 There's also an Easy mode, but it's only unlocked by failing a mission on Normal difficulty.
-Reforged makes an easy difficulty available from the start, only it calls it Story difficulty.
+Reforged makes an easy mode available from the start, only it calls it Story mode.
 Not being a challenge-oriented player, I'll play through the campaigns on Normal difficulty.

 We click the label for the prologue campaign... and get treated with an absolutely *goosebumps-inducing* pre-rendered cinematic.